ddiliberto123/Prog-JavaFX/README.md

 &nbsp;Once confronted by the menu screen, clicking the start button will send the user to the main screen.
 Once there, the user has the following options to select from:

 #### The Menu Bar:
-  There are three options to choose from:
+&nbsp;There are three options to choose from:
 1. File: Clicking on close, closes the program.
 2. Edit: Clicking on clear all presets, clears all the presets.
 3. Help: Sends you to the "About" page which further explains characteristics of the program.

 #### The Left Panel: